 - What season do you travel during?

-DVC resorts have a range of accommodations, from quaint studios, all the way to three-bedroom villas.
+Disney Vacation Club resorts have a range of accommodations, from quaint studios all the way to three-bedroom villas.
 Studios generally sleep up to four to five people, depending on the resort.
-The new Riviera Resort features Tower Studios which only sleep up to two people.
+Riviera Resort features Tower Studios, which only sleeps up to two people.

 How to Buy Disney Timeshare

 Whether it’s the first time you buy a Disney timeshare or you are looking to add more points to your existing ownership, there are a couple of ways to do so.
 You can buy points directly from Disney and enjoy the maximum benefits that DVC offers.
 It does come with a hefty price tag, but there are also financing options Disney offers.

 If you’re adding points to your membership or you just want to spend less for a Disney Vacation Club contract, resale is a great option.
 You can browse listings by resort, points, Use Year, etc. Call us or fill out a form on a listing of your choice to make an offer.

 Keep an eye on our monthly “Average DVC Resale Price Per Point” blog to keep up with the trends.
 Knowing what resale customers pay per point at each Disney property may help you decide where to buy.
 Of course, buying timeshares resale is a great way to save money compared to the rack rate cost of booking Disney hotel rooms every year!

 Tips to Add Points to Your Existing Membership